muthu-sct-123/Book-App/README.md

 ==============================================================================================================================

-4. BOOK APP APPLICATION - Deploy and Run the Application on a local workstation
+4. BOOK APP APPLICATION - Deploy and Run the Application on a local workstation (Windows)

 sequenceDiagram
     participant User